RealADSim/2025/index.md

 ## 💰 **Award** {#award}

-Each competition will have the following awards.
+Each competition will have the following awards:

 - Innovation Award: $9,000
 - utstanding Champion: $9,000